One of the most common questions I get from new dog owners is, ‘how do I stop my dog from chewing his bed?’

-Known as ‘destructive chewing’, or ‘inappropriate chewing’, this type of behavior is most frequently present in puppies, and can begin from as early as 3 weeks old when the first deciduous teeth begin popping through the gums.
+Known as ‘destructive chewing,’ or ‘inappropriate chewing,’ this type of behavior is most frequently present in puppies.
+It can begin from as early as 3 weeks old when the first deciduous teeth start popping through the gums.

 Why do dogs chew their bed?

 Figuring this out is not always be easy.
 While there are many reasons why a dog chews items inappropriately, some of these reasons are much more common than others.
 These are the most likely causes of chewing.

 Much like human babies, puppies are curious about the world around them and like to explore.
 Babies are often seen putting toys in their mouths, and that’s because the mouth contains many sensory nerve endings that connect directly to the brain.
 Really by putting something in the mouth, babies can discover more about that object.

 It’s exactly the same for puppies.
 In terms of puppy exploration, it may not be necessary to focus on how to stop dogs from chewing their bed.
 It might simply be something that’s normal and your puppy quickly outgrows.

 Again, let’s think about human babies.
 Teething is a very painful experience because it involves teeth cutting through the gums.
 This is not something that’s particularly pleasant.